Trip 126 - July 8, 2017 (Saturday)

 Off Highway 97 in the general vicinity of Mackenzie BC

 Page 1 of 2

 Liked: Easy access to trailhead off Highway 97, view of Azouzetta Lake, view of mountain lakes, haphazard stone formations in the alpine.

 Of note: Relentlessly steep trail for most of the way to the alpine.
 Numerous mosquitoes up to the alpine.
 Noise from Highway 97 for much of the trail.
 Some parts of the trail are overgrown and washed out.
 Very windy in some places in the alpine.
 Hiking poles and boots are essential.

 Murray Range Trail is one of the few trails listed in Backroads Mapbook along a stretch of Highway 97 between Chetwynd and Mackenzie Junction.
-There are no signs leading you to the trail, so the map and GPS with the Backroads Mapbook software proved very helpful in locating the trailhead.
-Once you start the trail, it is fairly obvious where you need to go.
-But getting there won't be easy.
+There are no signs pointing to the trail, so the map and a GPS with the Backroads Mapbook software proved very helpful in locating the trailhead.
+Once you start the trail, it is fairly obvious where you need to go, but getting there won't be easy.
 Murray Range Trail is very steep for much of the way.
-This is, probably, the steepest trail we have ever hiked, save for, maybe, Mount Lincoln trail in Yale, which is much shorter.
+This is, probably, the steepest trail we have ever hiked, save for, maybe, Mount Lincoln Trail in Yale, which is much shorter.
 Loose dirt and stones make things even more complicated.
 The views from this trail are quite good.
-However, considering how difficult this trail is, it should be left for well-equipped experienced hikers.
+However, considering how difficult this trail is, it should be left for well-equipped experienced hikers only.

 1. We are Northbound on Highway 97, past Mackenzie Junction (Highway 97 at Highway 39 turnoff).

-ihikebc.com -> 126 Murray Range Trail Hike Page 1 of 2
+ihikebc.com Trip 126 - Murray Range Trail Hike (near Mackenzie BC) Page 1 of 2